AMA-ZOOK/AMA-ZOOK/README.md

 i allow c+h sometimes, but if dniuf or dniuid is in my name please dont !

-ask if u want to take inspo from my skins !
+i dont allow inspo for my skins, srry

 im usually at osc or forsaken area,, but sometimes i could js be at random places by myself or with a friend /w friends